 Student Organization Advisor Manual

-- At the beginning develop clear expectations about the role of the advisor and your relationship to the organization.
+- At the beginning of each year/semester, develop clear expectations with the organization's officers to define your role as advisor and shared expectations.

 - Develop a working relationship with the president and other officers.

-- Discuss concerns with officers in private and praise them in public.
+- Discuss concerns with club members in private, and praise them in public.

-- Remember to let the students make the decisions while you provide guidance and advice.
+- Remember to let the students make the decisions.
+Your role as advisor is to guidance and advice.

-- Meet with the officers and help them set goals.
+- Meet with the officers regularly, help them set goals. and assist when there is conflict and tension between club members.

 - Improves students’ interpersonal skills

-- Has a positive influence on skills in leadership, communication, teamwork, organizing, decision-making and planning
+- Positively enhances skills in leadership, communication, teamwork, organizing, decision-making and planning

 - Gives students a greater satisfaction with their college experience